Kids Love to Help their Parents…

 - Have an eating routine, and stick to it.
 Serve meals and snacks at the same time everyday.

 - 10.)
 Respect your child’s appetite.
 Don’t force a meal or snack it will create anxiety around food.

 Check out this Banana Rolls Recipe with step-by-step instructions on how to cook with kids.
-Come to Alex’s How to Pack a Healthy Lunchbox presentation on Sunday September 13th at 2pm, and call us at 503-288-7668 to book a 15-minute complimentary consultation with Nutritional Therapist Alex McMahon to see how this could work for you and your family.
+Call us at 503-288-7668 to book a 15-minute complimentary Nutrition consultation to see how this could work for you and your family.